hmrc/email-verification/README.md

 | 502       | Upstream error                    | UPSTREAM_ERROR                   |

 ## POST /verify-passcode
-Verifies the passcode generated against your email address
+Verifies a passcode matches that stored against the session id (that was sent to the email address)

 **Request body**